relh/models/research/object_detection/g3doc/installation.md

 protoc object_detection/protos/*.proto --python_out=.
 ```

 **Note**: If you're getting errors while compiling, you might be using an incompatible protobuf compiler.
-If that's the case, use the following manual installation
+If that's the case, use the following manual installation.

 ## Manual protobuf-compiler installation and usage